 Clothing Layers for Your Iceland Packing List:

-• Shoes – Waterproof hiking boots plus sneakers for light walking.
+- Shoes – Waterproof hiking boots plus sneakers for light walking are the best shoes for Iceland.

 Iceland Travel Packing Essentials Beyond Clothes